 Each activity entry has 6 key fields.
 Here's how to optimize each one for maximum impact.

-Name of the club, team, company, or organization (50 characters)
+Name of club, team, company, or organization - see detailed Organization Name guide above

-Lincoln High School Debate Team, Local Animal Shelter, Stanford Research Lab, Independent Tutoring Business
+Washington High School Debate, City Animal Shelter, Stanford Research Lab, Elite Club Soccer, Self-Employed Tutoring

 Detailed description of your involvement and impact (150 characters)